Skip to content

 3. Apply quadrant-specific guidance - Different recommendations for different positions

-4. Consider realistic timelines - Don't promise fast transformations for Challengers
+4. Consider realistic timelines - Don't promise fast transformations for Mass

 5. Acknowledge tradeoffs - Every choice has costs